“Is Oral Surgery Right For Me?”

 Types of Oral Surgery

 Maxillofacial surgery is focused on the jaw and lower facial regions.
 This type of surgery is usually recommended by Dr. Chern if you have a misaligned jaw that causes issues with chewing or speaking.
-Additionally, this type of surgery can help alleviate TMJ disorders.
+Additionally, this type of surgery can help alleviate TMJ disorders, relieving facial pain, headaches, and other symptoms of TMJ.
 This surgery can not only help your comfort, lifestyle, and oral health but can also improve your cosmetic appearance and function.

 A common procedure performed by oral surgeons is tooth extraction.
 Extractions are usually necessary for resolving extensive decay, trauma, or overcrowding in the mouth.
-Removing diseased tissue restores the mouth to health and function and also prevents further concerns from developing.
+Removing diseased tissue restores the mouth to health and function and prevents further concerns from developing in the teeth or other oral tissues.
 Often, tooth extraction is performed in tandem with restorative treatments like implants or bridges to make sure your smile remains complete and you don’t experience negative side-effects from gaps in your smile.

-Implants are usually used to replace missing teeth.
+Dental implants are usually used to replace missing teeth.
 They work by placing a socket in the jawbone where a rod can be attached to support a fabricated tooth or bridge.
 The process is often performed under local anesthesia and requires several months of healing prior to final crown placement.
-Implants can restore your oral function and fill in missing gaps where teeth were lost.
+Dental implants can restore your oral function and fill in missing gaps where teeth were lost or extracted.

 Wisdom Teeth Removal

 Although some people don’t experience any problems with their wisdom teeth, many people need them removed at some point.
-This is because they can cause concerns like crowding, shifting, problems with your bite, or even discomfort if they aren’t removed within the right timeframe.
+This is because they can cause concerns like crowding, shifting, problems with your bite, or even discomfort if the wisdom teeth aren’t removed within the right timeframe.

-Bone grafting is a minor procedure where bone material from elsewhere on your body (or from another source) is deposited into the jaw to combat bone loss.
-Bone loss usually happens as a result of decay, but it may also be necessary to graft bone onto the jaw in order to place implants.
+Bone grafting is a minor surgery where bone material from elsewhere on your body (or from another source) is deposited into the jaw to combat bone loss.
+Bone loss usually happens as a result of decay, but it may also be necessary to perform a bone grafting procedure onto the jaw in order to place implants.

-This procedure is used to expose more of the tooth structure by reshaping the gum and bone tissue.
-This can have a lot of benefits including cosmetics (to address a gummy smile) or for certain restorative procedures.
+This type of oral surgery is used to expose more of the tooth structure by reshaping the gum and bone tissue.
+This can have a lot of benefits including cosmetic (to address a gummy smile) or for certain restorative procedures.